Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Traditionally, osechi was prepared at home before the end of the year as it was taboo to use the hearth for the first three days following the New Year.

-Now, however, Jūbako can be bought anywhere from konbini, to supermarkets to specialist stores!
+Now, however, Jūbako can be bought anywhere from konbini, to supermarkets to stores who specialize in them!

 Each mini dish inside the jūbako has a special meaning meant to represent the fulfilment of a certain wish for the coming year.
 For example, datemaki (伊達巻) which are sweet egg rolls represent scholarship as is it said that their rolled shape look like scrolls.